What Will You Need?

 - Contact Phone

 8. On completion of this form, you will see a message that this step is complete.

 You will now receive an email in your inbox with further licensing needed for installation.
 In another tab or browser window, please navigate to the previously entered email and open the most recent Dash ComplyOps email.
-(If you cannot find this email, you may check your Spam folder).
+(It may take 5 minutes or so to receive this email.
+If you cannot find this email, you may check your Spam folder.)

 9. In the Dash email, click the button to download the CloudFormation template.
 This will download a file to your computer for the next installation steps.

 10. Now navigate to CloudFormation in the AWS console.